Apple's New Iphones Get Faster Chips, Better Cameras And New Charging Ports

-Cupertino, California: Apple on Tuesday unveiled its next generation of iPhones - a line-up that will boast better cameras, faster processors, a new charging system and a price hike for the fanciest model.
+(MENAFN- Kashmir Observer) Cupertino (US)- Apple on Tuesday unveiled its next generation of iPhones a line-up that will boast better cameras, faster processors, a new charging system and a price hike for the fanciest model.

 The showcase at Apple's headquarters in Cupertino, California, comes as the company tries to reverse a mild slump that has seen its sales drop from last year in three consecutive quarters.

-The malaise is a key reason Apple's stock price has dipped by nearly 10% since mid-July, dropping the company's market value below the $3 trillion threshold it reached for the first time earlier this summer.
+The malaise is a key reason Apple's stock price has dipped by about 10 per cent since mid-July, dropping the company's market value below the USD 3 trillion threshold it reached for the first time earlier this summer.

-Investors apparently were not impressed with what Apple rolled out Tuesday.
-The company's shares were down by nearly 2% during afternoon trading.
+Investors apparently weren't impressed with what Apple rolled out Tuesday.
+The company's shares fell nearly 2 per cent on Tuesday, a steeper decline than the major market indexes.

-Attendees look at brand new Apple Watches during an Apple event on September 12, 2023 in Cupertino, California.
-(Photo by Justin Sullivan/Getty Images/AFP)

 As has been case with Apple and other smartphone makers, the four types of iPhone 15 models aren't making any major leaps in technology.
-But Apple added enough new bells and whistles to the top-of-the line model - the iPhone 15 Pro Max - to boost its price by $100, or 9%, from last year's version to $1,200.
+But Apple added enough new bells and whistles to the top-of-the line model the iPhone 15 Pro Max to boost its starting price by USD 100, or 9 per cent, from last year's version to USD 1,200.
+Read Also Apple Confirms 'Wonderlust' Event, Iphone 15 Series To Be Out On This Date

+As part of the higher base price, the cheapest iPhone 15 Pro Max will provide 256 megabytes of storage, up from 128 megabytes for the least expensive version of the iPhone 14 Pro Max.

-Apple is holding the line on prices for rest of the line-up, with the basic iPhone 15 selling for $800, the iPhone 15 Pfor $900 and the iPhone 15 Pro for $1,000.
+Apple is holding the line on prices for rest of the line-up, with the basic iPhone 15 selling for USD 800, the iPhone 15 Pfor USD 900 and the iPhone 15 Pro for USD 1,000.

+Although maintaining those prices are bound to squeeze Apple's profit margins and put further pressure on the company's stock price, Investinganalyst Thomas Monteiro believes it's a prudent move with still-high inflation and spiking interest rates pinching household budgets.“The reality was that Apple found itself in a challenging position leading up to this event,” Monteiro said.

+And the price hike for the iPhone 15 Pro Max could help Apple boost sales if consumers continue to gravitate toward the company's premium models.
+Wedbush Securities analyst Dan Ives expects the iPhone 15 Pro and Pro Max to account for about 75 per cent of the device's total sales in the upcoming year.

 All the new models will be available in stores September 22, with pre-orders beginning this Friday.